 Governments, industry and consumers will all benefit from an improved fuel-related legislative framework that is fit for purpose.

-Reviewing and modernising the government’s emergency response powers, including modernising the Liquid Fuel Emergency Act 1984 (LFE Act), will ensure Australia is prepared to respond efficiently and effectively in the event of severe market disruptions.
-The department aims to consult on an exposure draft addressing proposed changes to the LFE Act in the second half of 2022.
+Reviewing and modernising the Liquid Fuel Emergency Act 1984 (LFE Act), will ensure Australia is prepared to respond efficiently and effectively in the event of severe market disruptions.
+The department aims to consult on an exposure draft addressing proposed changes to the LFE Act in 2024.

 The department is also undertaking an independent review of the Fuel Quality Standards Act 2000, the Competition and Consumer (Industry Codes—Oil) Regulations 2017, and the Petroleum and Other Fuels Reporting Act 2017 and Petroleum and Other Fuels Reporting Rules 2017.
 The review will assess whether the pieces of legislation are achieving their policy objectives and identify areas to further align Australia’s liquid fuel legislation.
-The review is scheduled for completion in the second half of 2022.
+The review is scheduled for completion in 2024.

 Securing diesel exhaust fluid to keep Australia moving

 The Australian Government has committed $49.5 million over four years from 2022-23 to 2025-2026 for domestic supply of diesel exhaust fluid (DEF).
 This investment will keep Australia’s diesel dependent transport sector moving.
 It is a comprehensive package to strengthen security of the market and protect households, business and industry from a disruption.